hoare211/gcmp/README.md

 `gcmp` solves the following pain points:

 1.  **The Big Picture**: Want to know exactly which files were changed, added, or deleted in `feature-A` compared to `main`? `gcmp` presents this clearly as a directory tree.
 2.  **Simplified Complex Comparisons**: An operation like `git diff work stage` doesn't exist natively.
-But `gcmp work stage` makes it trivial, clearly showing which changes in your working directory have not yet been staged with `git add`.
+But `gcmp work stage` makes it trivial, clearly showing which changes in your working directory have not yet been staged.
 3.  **GUI Advantage**: For complex changes within a single file, a GUI tool's side-by-side scrolling, syntax highlighting, and inline diffs are far more intuitive than the `+` and `-` lines in a terminal.

 ## 🚀 Installation

 We recommend placing the `gcmp` script in your system's `PATH` for easy access from any repository.

 ### Manual Install

-1. Download gcmp.
+1. Download `gcmp`.
 2. Give it execute permissions in your terminal: `chmod +x gcmp`.
 3. Move this file to a directory included in your `PATH` environment variable, such as `~/bin` or `/usr/local/bin`.